-Dr. Phil Daughtry
+Dr Phil Daughtry

+Phil Daughtry is a senior manager at Tabor and he teaches in the field of contemporary spirituality.
+He has a reputation amongst his staff as a caring and empowering leader.
+His students speak of his gentleness, clarity of communication and capacity to teach critical and reflective thinking skills.
 Phil is active in research and participates in international conversations about the place of spirituality in life, work and society.
+He is a member of the International Network for the Study of Spirituality (INSS) and the Society for the Study of Christian Spirituality (SSCS).
 His own spiritual journey is one that is shaped by contemplative practices from the Christian tradition and a progressive theological worldview.
 When not at work, Phil is happiest in the garden, on his BMW motorcycle tourer, fishing, camping, spending time with his wife, adult children, partners and grandchildren, and supporting the Adelaide United Football (soccer) Club.

 Daughtry, P. & Devenish, S. (Eds.).
 (2016).
 Spirituality for youth work: New vocabulary, concepts and practices.
 New Castle upon Tyne: Cambridge Scholars Publishing.

 - Course development of a Graduate Certificate in Contemplation and Action